EuroPython/website/data/pages-content/social-event.md

 - Marinated Salmon with sesame and galangal, quinoa and oriental cabbage.
 - Sautéed tempeh with rice noodle and black radish galangal and baby corn.

-Accompanied with: California maki roll with wasabi and soya sundried tomato sourdough.
+Accompanied with: California maki roll with wasabi and soya sun-dried tomato sourdough.
 Followed by: Raspberry cheesecake with raspberry jelly.

 _We will also have **vegan** options._